matthew-kelly/swolemates/README.md

 # SwoleMates

 SwoleMates is a fully-featured social platform for safely finding likeminded people you want to work out with, and avoiding the ones you don’t.
 Through its anonymous, categorized, and deeply sortable event calendar, users can find workout partners with similar interests while maintaining their privacy in our safe online social community.
+Created by @matthew-kelly and @comberj.

 ## Screenshots